baisdencs/baisdencs/README.md

-## Camden Baisden
+## Hi I'm Camden
-I am a Computer Science major
+This is my GitHub profile!
+I am a Computer Science major.
 These are the projects I am working on.